Credit checker Experian agrees $1.5 billion Brazilian buy

 TOKYO Asian stocks rose on Wednesday, joining a record-setting session for global markets as investors cheered upbeat factory activity in Europe and solid earnings on Wall Street.

-LONDON British credit information firm Experian (EXPN.L) has agreed to buy a further stake in its Brazilian affiliate Serasa from a group of banks for £937 million ($1.5 billion) in cash to take its holding to 99.6 percent, it said on Tuesday.
+LONDON British credit information firm Experian (EXPN.L) is to take over Brazilian affiliate Serasa by paying $1.5 billion (£937.1 million) in cash for a further 29.6 percent stake, taking its holding to 99.6 percent, it said on Tuesday.

 "We see significant potential for future growth in Brazil, and we are delighted to have the opportunity to further invest in this exciting region," Experian's chief executive Don Robert said in a statement.